VoidCanvas/Smartjax/README.md

 #URL manipulation

-Smartjax has in-built support for url manipulations.
+Smartjax has in-built support for URL manipulations.
 You can change your browser URL without reloading the entire page, using the following:

 **changeUrl()**